kbrgl/website/p/little-boy-blue.md

 In this chaos, I saw an opportunity.
 We could not only rebuild Big Blue on a robust technical foundation to make it leaner and snappier, but we could also give the bot a fresh, fun personality and fix longstanding usability issues.
 In a detailed investigation of past Big Blue invocations, I found several usability issues:

 1. **Messy status messages:** Big Blue’s responses didn’t highlight usernames and the first line wasn’t aligned with the rest, making it harder to read.
-2. **False positives:** You couldn’t use `++` when discussing Big Blue itself, since it would misinterpret it as you trying to literally ++ someone, so you had to tiptoe around it.
+2. **False positives:** You couldn’t use `++` when discussing Big Blue itself, since it would misinterpret it as you trying to literally plusplus someone, so you had to tiptoe around it.
 3. **False negatives:** If your spacing wasn’t precise, Big Blue would ignore your message.
 For example, if you typed `@Kabir ++@Jay++` instead of `@Kabir ++ @Jay ++` . (`@Kelly ++` for pointing out a bug with leading plusplusses!)
 4. **Lack of threading:** Rather than replying in a thread, Big Blue would reply in the channel, making conversations harder to follow.